-Calculate your Basal Metabolic Rate (BMR) with this calculator tool.
+Calculate your Basal Metabolic Rate (BMR) with this BMR calculator.
 Your BMR is the amount of energy you expend each day when at rest.
-Gender, age, height and weight are important for this calculation.
-You have two calculators to choose from: metric and imperial.
+This calculator will also work out your daily calorie requirements.
+Gender, age, height and weight are required to calculate your BMR and you can hoose between metric and imperial units.
 You can also choose to use the Mifflin - St Jeor equation (default) or the Harris-Benedict equation.

 You should always speak to a qualified Doctor or health professional for advice and guidance before making any dramatic changes to your lifestyle.